nditech/apollo/README.md

 #### Dependencies

-The only dependencies for building and deploying an Apollo 3 instance are git - for retrieving the source code from a source code versioning repository and docker for building and deploying the Apollo 3 instance.
+The only dependencies for building and deploying an Apollo 3 instance are:
+* [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - for retrieving the source code from a source code versioning repository

-Documentation on how to install git may be found here while you could find out about docker here.
+* [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) - for building and deploying the Apollo 3 instance.
+* [Docker-compose](https://docs.docker.com/compose/install/) - also for building and deploying Apollo 3.
+(If need be, it is possible to deploy Apollo without this dependency using the legacy instructions for deploying found here: [Legacy Installation Method](#legacy-installation-method))

 #### Obtaining the Source